-Check out the PPT presentation by our guest speaker, John Hudzik, and wath his conference at Internationalization Day at the University of Ottawa on January 20, 2020.
+Warch the conference given by our guest speaker, John Hudzik, at Internationalization Day at the University of Ottawa on January 20, 2020.
 He explains in detail the process of integrating an international and intercultural dimension into the teaching and learning, research and service functions of universities and post-secondary institutions.

 Internationalization at home